AmanNarayanSingh/Bank-Management-System/README.md

 --> OTHER TOPICS COVERED :

-					18) FILE HANDLING IN JAVA
+					18) FILE HANDLING IN JAVA (USED IN main_page class and employee class)
-					19) BUFFERED WRITER, FILE INPUT STREAM, FILE OUTPUT STREAM, SCANNER CLASS, etc.
+					19) BUFFERED WRITER, FILE INPUT STREAM, FILE OUTPUT STREAM, SCANNER CLASS, etc.(used in main_page class)
-					20) NUMBERFORMAT CLASS
+					20) NUMBERFORMAT CLASS (used in check_balance class)
-					21) LOCALE CLASS
+					21) LOCALE CLASS (used in check_balance class)
 					22) FILE OPERATIONS LIKE CREATE FILE, READ, WRITE , APPEND , DELETE, etc.
-					23) MULTIPLE INTERFACES (IT SHOWS THAT WE CAN TRY TO IMPLEMENT MULTIPLE INHERITANCE INDIRECTLY WHICH IS NOT POSSIBLE DIRECTLY IN JAVA).
+					23) MULTIPLE INTERFACES ( WE CAN IMPLEMENT MULTIPLE INHERITANCE INDIRECTLY WHICH IS IMPOSSIBLE DIRECTLY IN JAVA). (used in 																					employee class)
 					24) IMPORTING CLASSES FROM OTHER PAKAGES.
 					25) MENU DRIVEN PROGRAM USING DO WHILE LOOP AND SWITCH STATEMENTS.